isingmodel/openreview_ratings_vs_citations/readme.md

 ## Trouble shooting
 * If you cannot load pickle data files, update python or pandas version to read higher protocol version of pickle file.

+## Ideas
+* Papers with an average rating of less than 6 may have to be excluded from the analysis because the intention of the Program Chairs is relatively reflected. (rating 6: marginally above the acceptance threshold)